-I wish you a wonderful time of discovery and falling in love with yourself and your life.
-Ani ledodi ve’dodi li, I’m my beloved’s and my beloved is mine.
+I wish you a wonderful time of discovery and falling in love with yourself and your life and all your beloveds and all the beauty and joy you can experience.